-- All teachers are teachers of SEND and are trained to enable them to meet the variety of needs of pupils in their class through Quality First Teaching. - In class support is accessible from Teaching Assistants working with identified pupils. - Small group support is led by teachers, HLTA and teaching assistants. - A range of resources and equipment, such as table prompts for literacy and maths, physical support like pencil grips, writing slopes, emotional resources such as social stories - Provision of identified individual support where required including specialised Pastoral care programmes, Social/Emotional Support programmes, Lunchtime support and Physical support. - Where children have a higher level of need, school may, in conjunction with parents and the Educational Psychology Service apply for an Education, Health and Care plan, guided by county criteria.
-Where a plan is in place, school will allocate resources to meet the objectives of the plan and enable pupil progress as a priority.
+- All teachers are teachers of SEND and are trained to enable them to meet the variety of needs of pupils in their class through Quality First Teaching. - In class support is accessible from Teaching Assistants working with identified pupils with significant needs. - Small group support is led by teachers, HLTA and teaching assistants, where appropriate. - A range of resources and equipment, such as table prompts for literacy and maths, physical support like pencil grips, writing slopes, emotional resources such as social stories - Provision of identified individual support where required including specialised Pastoral care programmes, Social/Emotional Support programmes, Lunchtime support and Physical support. - Where children have a higher level of need, school may, in conjunction with parents and the Educational Psychology Service apply for an Education, Health and Care Needs Assessment (EHCNA) that could lead to an Education Health Care Plan (EHCP), guided by local authority criteria.
+Where an EHC plan is in place, school will allocate resources to meet the objectives of the plan and enable pupil progress as a priority.